 Now I’m not saying that blade grinders such as the Krups F203 I’m reviewing in this article are bad they’re a great budget option for anyone wanting to quickly grind inexpensive coffee beans and don’t want to splash out the extra cash on the more expensive Burr type.
-So if you have you mid-set on buying a blade grinder, the Krups F203 is the best blade grinder for the money, in my opinion.
+So if you have your mid-set on buying a blade grinder, the Krups F203 is the best blade grinder for the money, in my opinion.
 You only have to take a quick look at the other Krups coffee grinder F203 reviews to see why this grinder is so popular and the number one best seller at various other online retail stores.

 The Krups F203 can be used for much more than grinding coffee.
-Personally, I’ve not used it for anything else, but the description on the box indicates that it can be used for spices, nuts, grains and even for grinding up flaxseed to add into smoothies.
+Personally, I’ve not used it for anything else, but the description on the box indicates that it can be used for spices, nuts, grains, and even for grinding up flaxseed to add to smoothies.

-Krups have even made the pouring of the ground coffee out of the grinder super easy by shaping the bean hopper in an elliptical shape so that the ground coffee can be quickly poured out into your brewing device.
-A smart safety feature is also incorporated inside of the lid; the F203 grinder won’t start unless the lid is firmly in place and the button pressed.
+Krups have even made pouring the ground coffee out of the grinder super easy by shaping the bean hopper in an elliptical shape so that the ground coffee can be quickly poured out into your brewing device.
+An intelligent safety feature is also incorporated inside the lid; the F203 grinder won’t start unless the top is firmly in place and the button pressed.
 The outside of the Krups coffee grinder has been made from a hard plastic-type material, and the bowl where the grinding blade is seated has been manufactured from stainless steel.

 I’ll be honest, cleaning this grinder can be a little tricky, and there’s nothing specific in the instruction manual about cleaning the F203.
 But after experimentation, I have found that if you place a piece of fresh bread into the grinder and grind for a few seconds, the bread will collect any coffee grind debris that might be left in the grinder bowl, leaving it looking like new.